 - Anne Arundel County: 8159A Ritchie Highway, Pasadena | Monday–Friday 10–7; Saturday 9–4

-Meet with a certified navigator or trained assister to get help completing the enrollment process.
-Navigators can help you explore plans and enroll in private health insurance or publicly funded programs.
-They can also help you learn about your eligibility for federal tax credits and cost-sharing subsidies.
-During open enrollment, our navigators and assisters will be at sites throughout Baltimore City, Baltimore County, and Anne Arundel County.
+Meet with a certified navigator to get help completing the enrollment process.
+Navigators can help you explore plans and enroll in private health insurance or Medicaid.
+They can also help you learn about your eligibility for federal tax credits and cost-sharing subsidies to help you pay for your insurance plan.
+Throughout the year, our navigators will be at sites throughout Baltimore City, Baltimore County, and Anne Arundel County.
 See our enrollment sites and events to learn where you can get in-person enrollment assistance.